microsoft/qsharp-runtime/src/QirRuntime/README.md

     1. Either clone LLVM's repo and build LLVM locally to produce your own `opt.exe` and other IR tools or download LLVM's dev package.
     2. Either modify ProduceIR.cmake to point to these tools, or copy them into a separate folder and add that folder to `%PATH%.` Don't add the whole target build folder to `%PATH%` because it would likely confuse Clang.
     3. To produce IR targets automatically as part of the build, either pass `ir` option to `build.py` or uncomment setting `${GENERATE_IR}` variable in the root `CMakeLists.txt`.
+5. Install clang-tidy and clang-format if your Clang/LLVM packages didn't include the tools.

 *Building from Visual Studio and VS Code is **not** supported.
 Running cmake from the editors will likely default to MSVC or clang-cl and fail.*

 ### Linux via WSL pre-reqs

-1. On the host Windows machine install WLS.
+1. On the host Windows machine install WSL.
-2. In WSL install clang/llvm and the other tools:
+2. In WSL install Clang/llvm and the other tools:
-    1. NB: the default version of clang/llvm on WSL's Ubuntu are likely to be too old, it's recommended you get the latest packages.
+    1. The default version of Clang/llvm on WSL's Ubuntu might be old, it's recommended you get Clang 10.0.0 (later releases might work but haven't been tested).
     2. $ sudo apt install clang
     3. $ sudo apt install llvm
     4. $ sudo apt-get install ninja-build
     5. Set Clang as the preferred C/C++ compiler:
         - $ export CC=/usr/bin/clang
         - $ export CXX=/usr/bin/clang++
+    6. Install clang-tidy and clang-format if your Clang/LLVM packages didn't include the tools

 See [https://code.visualstudio.com/docs/remote/wsl] on how to use VS Code with WSL.